 She lifted her head.
 “I’m here!” she yelled.

 Silence bloomed and then un-bloomed.
-In the pause she knew, This is not what it sounds like.
+In the pause she understood, This is not what caves sound like.
 She had never believed in anything like this.
 Belief had always been a luxury she saved for nice things like people and soup and mornings.
 This she didn’t have a category for.
 So she would not name it.

 She checked her pack: water, check.
 Chocolate, two squares.
 She took one and let it melt on her tongue like a sacrament.
 She adjusted her helmet, tightened it, and lowered herself onto her belly.
 The doubled effect was stronger here.
 The floor felt like there were two of them, one lying gently atop the other.
 She slid into the place between places.

 Her head swam.
 The air around her sang, a high thread of something like electricity.
 The hairs on the back of her neck touched her helmet liner and stayed there, thrilled.
 Gravity became a casserole of suggestions.
-She pushed herself hard off the lip, thinking to throw herself through like a swimmer breaking a plane of water, and the gap shook and admitted her and took her into its embrace.
+She pushed herself hard off the lip, thinking to throw herself through like a swimmer breaking a plane of water, and the gap shook and admitted her and took her skidding forward fast.

 Then it let her go.